-As a principal consultant at Cinelixir, Segrest worked with a variety of independent filmmakers at all stages of the process.
-Independently, he has worked with Participant Productions, Film Independent, American Experience, Amnesty International, and the International Documentary Association.
+As a consultant, Segrest has worked with a wide variety of filmmakers at all stages of the process.
+His previous clients include Participant Productions, Film Independent, American Experience, Amnesty International, and the International Documentary Association.

 In early adventures, Segrest was executive director of a midwestern arthouse cinema, a school builder in rural Kenya, a late night radio dj, and a set electrician in County Galway, Ireland on a Roger Corman production about a doorway to hell that was easily one of the most justifiably neglected "horror" films ever made.

 He lives in New York City.